3 polar travelers stand in yellow jackets on a grassy knoll, overlooking a glacier during The Northwest Passage Canadian High Arctic voyage.

 Payment & Cancellation

-In order to confirm this trip, a deposit of 25% of the total trip cost is required per person at time of booking.
-The balance of the trip price is due 120 days before the departure date.
-Special holiday payment and cancellation terms may apply.
+In order to confirm this trip, a deposit of 25% of the total trip cost is required when booking 181 days or more prior to departure.
+A second deposit of 25% of trip cost is due 180 days prior to departure.
+Bookings made 180 days or less prior to departure require a deposit of 50% of total trip cost.
+The balance of the trip price is due 120 days prior to departure.
 Guests who must cancel their trip for any reason must do so in writing.
 Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:

 Terms & Conditions